 Bid for Better

-The Bid for Better membership engagement scheme offers awards of up to £400 to support bids for activities or equipment that:
+The Bid for Better membership engagement scheme offers awards ranging from £50 to £400 to support activities or equipment which will:

 - promote mental wellbeing